 A common credit union myth is that credit unions are less accessible than banks due to having fewer branches or less access to ATMs.
 While it’s true that credit unions tend to have fewer branches than traditional banks, many credit unions are part of large ATM networks like MoneyPass.
 This allows members to access their accounts and conduct transactions at thousands of locations nationwide, making credit unions just as accessible as banks.
 In fact, as a member of Empeople, you have access to over 80,000 ATMs.

 Credit unions offer Digital Banking, making many services accessible no matter where you are located or how many branches are close to you.
 Technology continues to shorten any gaps where for-profit banks may have dominated or been ahead of credit unions in the past.

-Another myth is that credit unions don’t offer rewards programs like banks.
-In reality, many credit unions offer competitive rewards to new and existing members, such as cashback on credit card purchases or higher interest rates on savings accounts.
-These rewards programs are better than those offered by banks, as credit unions typically have lower fees and can pass on their profits to members in the form of better rates and rewards.
+Another myth is that credit unions don’t offer rewards programs.
+Many credit unions offer competitive rewards to new and existing members.
+These rewards include cashback on credit card purchases or higher interest rates on savings accounts.
+These rewards programs are better than those offered by banks, as credit unions typically have lower fees and can pass on their profits to members.

 Determining what rewards are available is an essential part of the process when becoming a member of a credit union.
 You should know what benefits are available to you at all times, and many members miss out because of this huge misconception.

 Credit Unions Offer Fewer Products Than Banks

 Finally, some believe credit unions offer fewer products and services than banks.
 While it’s true that smaller credit unions may have a more limited product lineup compared to larger banks, many large credit unions offer a wide variety of financial products and services.
 These products include checking and savings accounts, various loans, and credit cards.